Digital Services Act: Out-of-court dispute settlement bodies

-Amazon and Zalando both initiated proceedings in the General Court challenging the designations, claiming unequal treatment compared to other large retailers, and that their core business models are retail not distributing third party content/products.
-Zalando argued the criteria and methodology lack transparency, for instance in how it counts active users, while Amazon said VLOP rules are disproportionate for its business model and asked to be exempted from transparency around targeted ads.

-As of December 2023, 13 VLOPs have received a request for information (RFI), the procedure necessary to verify compliance with the DSA, and one is being subjected to a formal proceedings.
-3 further platforms, all of them providing adult content, were added on 20 December 2023.

 Legislative history

 The European Commission submitted the DSA alongside the Digital Markets Act (DMA) to the European Parliament and the Council on 15 December 2020.
 The DSA was prepared by von der Leyen Commission members Margrethe Vestager (Executive Vice President of the European Commission for A Europe Fit for the Digital Age) and Thierry Breton (European Commissioner for Internal Market).

-The Digital Services Act builds in large parts on the non-binding Commission Recommendation 2018/314 of 1 March 2018 when it comes to illegal content on platforms.
+The Digital Services Act builds in large parts on the non-binding Commission Recommendation (EU) 2018/314 of 1 March 2018 when it comes to illegal content on platforms.
 However, it goes further in addressing topics such as disinformation and other risks especially on very large online platforms.
 As part of the preparatory phase, the European Commission launched a public consultation on the package to gather evidence between July and September 2020.
 An impact assessment was published alongside the proposal on 15 December 2020 with the relevant evidence base.

 The European Parliament appointed Danish Social Democrat Christel Schaldemose as rapporteur for the Digital Services Act.
 On 20 January 2022 the Parliament voted to introduce amendments in the DSA for tracking-free advertising and a ban on using a minor's data for targeted ads, as well as a new right for users to seek compensation for damages.
 In the wake of the Facebook Files revelations and a hearing by Facebook Whistleblower Frances Haugen in the European Parliament, the European Parliament also strengthened the rules on fighting disinformation and harmful content, as well as tougher auditing requirements.

 The Council of the European Union adopted its position on 25 November 2021.
-The most significant changes introduced by the Member States are to entrust the European Commission with the enforcement of the new rules, in the wake of allegations and complaints that the Irish Data Protection Watchdog was not effectively policing the bloc's data protection rules against platform companies.
+The most significant changes introduced by the Member States were to entrust the European Commission with the enforcement of the new rules on VLOPs and VLOSEs, in the wake of allegations and complaints that the Irish Data Protection Commissioner was not effectively enforcing the EU's data protection rules against many platform companies domiciled in Ireland.